umakantsharmacedcoss/developer-documentation/source/includes/_themes_converting.md

 Earlier Mautic themes used PHP based on Symfony templates, however with the release of the 2.0 series, themes now use Twig.
 While themes from older versions of Mautic should be able to be used on existing resources which have been migrated, they will not be available when creating new resources.

-If you have existing emails, landing pages etc which are using Mautic 1.x themes they will still work, but you must migrate your theme to 2.x if you wish to create new emails, landing pages etc.
+If you have existing emails, landing pages etc. which are using Mautic 1.x themes they will still work, but you must migrate your theme to 2.x if you wish to create new emails, landing pages etc.

-There are some changes that you will need to make to your older themes to have them work with the newer versions of Mautic.
+Below are the changes which will need to be made to facilitate using older themes in Mautic 2.x.

 ## Directory structure